 There’s no shortage of panoramic views in the Okanagan and the views from the Boucherie Rush Trail in West Kelowna don’t disappoint!
-Almost from the trailhead, you’ll enjoy dramatic, sweeping views that only get better the farther you hike.
+Enjoy dramatic, sweeping views that only get better the farther you hike.

 The Boucherie Rush Trail on Mt Boucherie, an extinct volcano in the middle of West Kelowna, has almost 360° views of the area!
-It’s a moderate hike that’s great for a quick adventure and is perfect for the whole family.
+The Boucherie Rush Trail is a great day-hike for all skill levels.

 Hiking the Boucherie Rush Trail